freand76/usbip-server/README.md

+# USB IP Server for USB Device Prototyping

-# usbip-server
+## usbip-server

-usbip is a part of the linux kernel (kernel version >= 3.17) and is used to export USB devices over TCP network from one computer (server) to another (client)
+usbip is a part of the linux kernel (kernel version >= 3.17) and it is used to export USB devices over TCP network from one computer (server) to another (client)

-The usbip protocol can also be used to create a playground for USB stack and/or USB device development.
+The usbip protocol can also be used to, like in this project, create a playground for USB stack and/or USB device development.

-The goal for this project is to implement a usbip-server that can handle USB devices in a VSP (Virtual System Prototype) environment.
+The goal for this project is to implement a usbip-server that can be used for USB device prototyping on a linux host.

+The code in **src/** is a C implementation of a C++ version I did back in 2016.
+The C++ version is still available in the **cpp/** folderc, but (I do not think) it will not be updated.

 ## Requirements

 - linux kernel >= 3.17
 - package linux-tools-generic [apt-get install linux-tools-generic]